SCAR TISSUE, ADHESED FASCIA,

 Guillain–Barré syndrome (GBS) is a rapid-onset muscle weakness caused by the immune system damaging the peripheral nervous system.
 The initial symptoms are typically changes in sensation or pain along with muscle weakness, beginning in the feet and hands.
 This often spreads to the arms and upper body with both sides being involved.
 The symptoms develop over hours to a few weeks.
 Some are affected by changes in the function of the autonomic nervous system, which can lead to dangerous abnormalities in heart rate and blood pressure.
 The cause is unknown.
 The underlying mechanism involves an autoimmune disorder in which the body's immune system mistakenly attacks the peripheral nerves and damages their myelin insulation.
 Sometimes this immune dysfunction is triggered by an infection or, less commonly, surgery or vaccination.

 Simply do a Google search of "Epstein Barr, Cytomegalovirus, Guillain Barre Syndrome" and look at the freaky amount of freaky information that comes up --- some of it brand new and some of it fifty years old --- much of it from the peer-reviewed literature.
 In other words, this connection is not a reach and it's not anything new.
 Honestly, GBS is a simple diagnosis to make, so I doubt that you actually had GBS.
-However, you most assuredly had something along those same lines --- something in the same family (there are many many neurological reactions and autoimmune issues that are unnamed).
+However, you most assuredly had something along those same lines --- something in the same family (there are many many neurological reactions and autoimmune issues that are unnamed --- can anyone say MUPS?).
 This tells us that you are not dealing with just a simple hip issue.

 This stuff may affected your left brain / right cerebellum on some level, and undoubtedly attacked your lumbar plexus.
 You have radicular symptoms on the right side (foot / toe drop, muscles not firing, sciatic-pain, etc).
 Also, your bladder is neurologically controlled (at least partly) by nerves that come from about the L3 level down through the sacrum --- the same area that makes up the SCIATIC NERVE.
 If you look at myotomes and muscle innervation charts, you'll see that these are the same levels that innervate the muscles around your hip, quad, and certain other areas of the lower extremity, thus, the reason they wanted an MRI of your (TL area) THORACOLUMBAR SPINE (BTW, you are correct about CT being dangerous).
 It's important to be aware that it's very difficult to correlate what's found on the imaging with real-world symptoms (HERE).